 The five-day event featured high-level panel discussions and remarks from, among others, Laura Tuck, the World Bank's Vice President for Sustainable Development, and Sheryl Sandberg, the COO of Facebook.
-Live technology presentations Watson, the artificially intelligent "supercomputer."
+Live technology presentations included a demonstration of how to build a mobile weather station, as well as a showcase of IBM Watson, the artificially intelligent "supercomputer."
 With attendees from governments, NGOs and the private sector, some 2,000 bilateral meetings were held during the Forum, proving it to be a valuable networking opportunity.